Neonatal nurses care for newborn babies who are born premature or sick. A newborn baby can suffer from a range conditions requiring treatment.

 • recording observations and documenting a baby’s care

-• initiate appropriate basic resuscitation in an emergency situation.
+• initiating appropriate basic resuscitation in an emergency situation.

 Where will I work?